1976 United States presidential election in Illinois

 The 1976 United States presidential election in Illinois was held on November 2, 1976.
 All 50 states and The District of Columbia, were part of the 1976 United States presidential election.
 State voters chose 26 electors to the Electoral College, who voted for president and vice president.

-In the last two presidential elections, Illinois had voted Republican.
-In 1972, the state had, like the rest of the nation outside Massachusetts and the District of Columbia, voted strongly for Richard Nixon who carried every county except college-dominated Jackson, although Democrat George McGovern ran 3% above his national vote percentage in the state.
-This is the last time Illinois voted for a losing Republican.

-By the second week of September polls were showing Carter ahead of incumbent President Gerald Ford by 14%, but running much weaker in the emerging “Rust Belt” industrial states – his lead in Illinois would be estimated at four percentage points.
-A few days later another poll had Ford already ahead in the “Land of Lincoln”, but another poll had the incumbent President narrowly behind.
+By the second week of September polls were showing Carter ahead of incumbent President Gerald Ford by 14% but running much weaker in the emerging Rust Belt industrial states – his lead in Illinois would be estimated at four percentage points.
+A few days later another poll had Ford already ahead in Illinois, but another poll had the incumbent President narrowly behind.

 Defeated Republican primary candidate and future President Ronald Reagan helped Ford in his fall campaign in Illinois, although Carter preceded him in visiting the state – doing so for the first time on September 24.
 Ford’s running mate Bob Dole followed Carter to the state and said that Carter had “3 positions on every issue” during a tour through Rock Island, Quincy and Decatur.
 At this time it was also thought that Ford was helped by the strong GOP gubernatorial campaign of James R. Thompson.